 subsequently accepted by the seller.

-Sounds daft, but that is how the system works.
-Also, you must lay down a 10% deposit and commit to purchase before a surveyor is allowed near the boat.
+That is how the brokerage system works.
+Also, you must pay a 10% deposit and commit to purchase before a surveyor is allowed near the boat.

 This is a good time to underline that a particular broker may have 'a mutual arrangement' with a particular surveyor.
-I know one where, if you want a surveyor who has no such 'arrangement', the yard requires the survey be done outside the marina, in the cut, in clear view!
+I know one yard where, if you want a surveyor who has no such 'arrangement', they require the survey to be done outside the marina, in the cut, in clear view!

 Fat chance of getting at the only part which matters.
 The wetted hull.
 Watch yourselves